College Application Essays for Parents

 - April or May of 11th Grade – Determine how your child will apply to each program (regular admission, Early Action, Early Decision) and what the deadline is for each

 - April or May of 11th Grade – Prioritize essay deadlines**: 1) Apply Texas 2) University of Florida 3) Common Application schools 4) UC schools

 - April or May of 11th Grade – Find essay prompts (questions) for each application on your child’s college list

 - May to June – Determine the best traits and adjectives that describe your child’s personality.

 - May to June – Read sample essays to help you and your child become familiar with the style and format of application essays

 - June of 11th Grade – Begin the writing application essays

 - July before 12th Grade – Write next drafts and final draft

 ** It is better to apply to UT and TAMU in August.
 Texas admissions officers begin reading applications starting on August 1st on a first come, first served basis.
 Students are admitted on a rolling basis.
-See our applying to college page for complete information and an explanation for all major schools.

 Finding Your Child’s Motivation